 A routine purchase is products that normally have low prices and customers usually don’t spend much time considering while making purchasing decisions.
-Those products deem highly replaceable as when the product is out-of-stock from certain brands, people tend to switch to another instead of going to other stores for a particular brand.
+Those products are deemed highly replaceable as when the product is out-of-stock from certain brands, people tend to switch to another instead of going to other stores for a particular brand.
 Examples are hand soap, paper towels, etc. With these items, an extensive distribution strategy is suggested.
 Because customers aren’t necessarily devoted to specific brands, making the products everywhere and easily accessible increases sales chances.

-Finally, extensive purchase includes high-risk items such as houses, insurances, cars, and education.
+Finally, extensive purchase includes high-risk items such as houses, insurance, cars, and education.
 Because the cost of an item goes up, the intensity of the purchase decision increases as well.
 An exclusive distribution strategy works well for these items as it supports customers’ belief that the product or service is worth its price.
 Some brands even produce fewer of these costly products to increase the price of each item.

 Costs and losses

 As mentioned above, each retail distribution strategy has its own advantages coming along with its requirements and costs.
-In order to choose the right distribution strategy for your retail businesses, it is important to be aware of the costs to ensure that your business finance can fulfill the expenses and backup the losses if they ever happen.
+In order to choose the right distribution strategy for your retail businesses, it is important to be aware of the costs to ensure that your business finance can fulfill the expenses and back up the losses if they ever happen.

 In detail, the extensive retail distribution strategy means making products appear in as many markets and retail locations as possible.
 So this is fairly obvious: increasing product awareness is expensive, especially if a company wants its products in every store.
 The prices may vary depending on the retailer’s location.
-Thus, it is an important factor to consider if you’re planning to adopt the intensive distribution strategy for your retail business.
+Thus, it is important to consider if you’re planning to adopt an intensive distribution strategy for your retail business.

 In a nutshell